HCIILAB/SCUT-FBP5500-Database-Release/README.md

 2) The split of 60% training and 40% testing.
 60% samples (3300 images) are used for training and the rest (2200 images) are used for testing.
 We have provided the training and testing files in this link.

-## 3 Evaluation Results
+## 3 Benchmark Evaluation

-We evaluate three different CNN models on SCUT-FBP5500 dataset for facial beauty prediction using two kinds of experimental settings respectively.
-Three different evaluation metrics are used, which includes: Pearson correlation (PC), maximum absolute error (MAE), root mean square error (RMSE).
+We evaluate three different CNN models on SCUT-FBP5500 dataset for facial beauty prediction using two kinds of experimental settings, respectively.
+These CNNs are trained by initializing parameters with the models pretrained on ImageNet.
+Three different evaluation metrics are used in our experiments, including: Pearson correlation (PC), maximum absolute error (MAE), root mean square error (RMSE).
+More experimental details are in our paper.

 ![image](https://github.com/HCIILAB/SCUT-FBP5500-Database-Release/blob/master/Results%20of%205-folds%20cross%20validations.png)
 ![image](https://github.com/HCIILAB/SCUT-FBP5500-Database-Release/blob/master/Results%20of%20the%20split%20of%2060%25%20training%20and%2040%25%20testing.png)